 Puppies should be up-to-date on vaccines throughout the class.

 Please bring a mat (bath mat or throw rug), treat pouch, and treats.

-For any questions regarding policies or other important information, email firstname.lastname@example.org and we will get back to you as soon as possible.
+For any questions regarding our policies or other important information, feel free to email firstname.lastname@example.org and we will get back to you as soon as possible.

 E X P L O R E